A charming conversion of a period Church Hall to provide excellent accommodation, parking and garden.

 The Catherdal City of Hereford is to the south and the County Town of Shrewsbury is to the north for those who seek a wider range of shopping or leisure and are accessible both by the A49 and the regular trains that run on the Manchester to Cardiff Line.

-From our office, proceed over the top of the Bull Ring and down Old Street to the bottom before turning right (on the bend) and following the road for a short distance where you will see The Old Hall on the left hand side.Read all
+From our office, proceed over the top of the Bull Ring and down Old Street to the bottom before turning left (on the bend) and following the road for a short distance where you will see The Old Hall on the left hand side.Read all

 - Sitting Room